THE HISTORY OF PHOTOGRAPHY (ARTH 293/693)

 7) How does the piece compare to others you have read for the course?

 Thesis paper.
 (5-6 pages, typed, double-spaced).
-For this paper, you will interpret a photograph of your choice.
-Your original thesis should be supported by the formal qualities of the work itself and textual sources.
+For this paper, you may either do a formal and contextual analysis of one photograph, or a critical review of a photography exhibition.
+In either case, your original interpretations will be supported by the formal qualities of the photographs and research.
 A separate handout will be distributed several weeks before the due date.